Unstable British spy sent to jihadist camp ‘killed his own child’

 The Secret Intelligence Service (SIS) produced a vetting report stating that the agent’s emotional instability was the “highest it is possible to score”, in a document leaked to the newspaper.

-Despite the assessment, the agent in his twenties was sent to go undercover as a jihadist soldier in a village in Waziristan, where he is said to have witnessed beheadings and washed bodies.
+Despite the assessment, the agent in his twenties was sent to go undercover as a jihadist soldier in a village in Waziristan, where he is said to have witnessed beheadings and was forced to wash bodies.

 The spy is said to have gone on to kill his own child on return to the UK.
 He was found guilty of murder by a jury at the end of a trial, much of which is believed to have been held in secret.